leedno/phi3-chat/README.md

 `phi3-chat` is a Python-based REPL (Read-Eval-Print Loop) for interacting with a local GGUF-format Phi-3 language model.
 It supports GPU acceleration (if available), slim conversation history, colored terminal output, and transcript logging.

+This project was created as a personal learning exercise for exploring local language model integration, terminal REPL design, and Python scripting, as part of my journey as a software engineering student.

 ## Features

 * Simple terminal interface for chatting with a local language model